-We take a look at the latest preview release of Internet Explorer 9 to see if it really is faster and more standards-compliant than competing web browsers.
+We take a look at the latest preview release of IE9 to see if it really is faster and more standards-compliant than other web browsers.

 The latest test release of Internet Explorer 9, Platform Preview 4 (PP4), is also the last before the newest version of Microsoft's browser enters beta.
 With PP4, as with previous platform previews, Microsoft has concentrated on improving rendering performance and compliance with web standards.
 This means that, when it's released, Internet Explorer 9 should load web pages quicker than ever, while making things easier for website developers.